slmingol/doxctl/README.md

 │ VPN Client reports connection status as 'Connected'? │ false                          │       │
 └──────────────────────────────────────────────────────┴────────────────────────────────┴───────┘

-WARNING: Your VPN client's does not appear to be a state of 'connected',
+WARNING:

-WARNING: it's either down or misconfigured!
+   Your VPN client's does not appear to be a state of 'connected', it's either down or misconfigured!"